Apply now: UW Data Science Postdoctoral FellowSarah Stone2020-05-18T10:46:48-08:00

 Application materials and cycles:

-Applications will be accepted and evaluated three times per year with due dates of 12pm midnight PT on September 15th, December 15th, and March 15th.
+Applications will be accepted and evaluated twice per year with due dates of 12pm midnight PT on September 15th and March 15th.
 Submit the following application materials as a single pdf file to Executive Director Sarah Stone:

 Application materials will be reviewed and evaluated by the eScience Executive Committee.
 We look forward to receiving your application.